-This is the beautiful vaulted ceiling and column in the cathedral’s Chapter House, an octagonal room in which cathedral clergy met daily to discuss business.
-The Chapter House was built in the early 13th century and remodeled in the late 1400’s.
+This is the beautiful vaulted ceiling and column in the cathedral’s Chapter House, an octagonal room in which the cathedral clergy met daily to discuss business.
+The Chapter House was built in the early 13th century and remodeled in the late 1400s.

 Never heard of a ‘vault boss’?
 Yeah, I hadn’t either until I met these guys.

 This was such a fun moment for me.
-We were traveling through Aberdeenshire, Scotland when we came upon this shepherd and his trusty canine companion moving their flock from one pasture to another.
+We were traveling through Aberdeenshire, Scotland, when we came upon this shepherd and his trusty canine companion moving their flock of sheep from one pasture to another.
 It’s a hundred of these wonderful little Scottish moments that stick with me the most.

 I am going to take a short media break for the remainder of September, but I will anxiously look forward to seeing you all again in just a few short weeks!

 Get your hiking shoes on because today we are going somewhere SPECTACULAR!
 I am taking you to see Cove Bay along the Scottish coast in Moray.

 I once saw a decorative throw pillow that said, “Pink isn’t just a color; it’s an attitude.”
 Well, if that’s true, then today’s castle has attitude out the yin-yang!
 This is Craigievar Castle.
 Isn’t she a beaut?